Updated February 2026

 West Yorkshire Combined Authority

-This means that the ESFA is no longer accountable for administering ASF in these areas.
+This means that the Department for Education (DfE) is no longer accountable for administering ASF in these areas.

 Frequently Asked Questions about Devolution